bahaidev/textbrowser/README.md

             If doing so for individual fields in field lists, should support adding, e.g., pull-downs, even multiple ones for arguments (e.g., a web search plugin could specify the desired search engine)
+        1. Asycnchronous means of retrieving (and then caching, optionally on an interval) automated data; use of single Promise to each plug-in for whole table (or if necessary `Promise.all` on each row)?
     1. Caching for automated field content like translations (with ability to rebuild)
     1. Specific automated fields
         1. Previously implemented: